 The sharing economy is here.
 Corporations that want to appeal to millennials know that participating in this sharing economy, perhaps through strategic partnerships, will help to ingratiate their businesses brand with this important consumer segment.
 For example in 2013, Citibank partnered with Motivate, the global leader in bike share, to create Citibike — New York’s bike share system and the largest in the nation.
 Each bike is wrapped in a Citibike wrapper with the Citibank brand clearly represented.
 Citibank members also receive 10% off of their yearly Citibike membership.

-At SilverCloud, we take great bank marketing strategies and make them even better with a Consumer Support solution that integrates across mobile, internet and digital banking channels, to provide a consistent and intelligent buying experience for customers.
+At SilverCloud, we take great bank marketing strategies and make them even better with a Customer Self-Service solution that integrates across mobile, internet and digital banking channels, to provide a consistent and intelligent buying experience for customers.
 You implement the marketing strategies and we’ll give you the most effective and robust web tool for growing loans, revenue and deposits.
-Learn more about Consumer Support.
+Learn more about Customer Self-Service.